felipenoris/Oracle.jl/docs/src/index.md

 This package provides a driver to access Oracle databases using the Julia language, based on [ODPI-C](https://github.com/oracle/odpi) bindings.

-## Development Notice

-This package is under active development.
-Under version v0.1.0, there will be no deprecation warnings for API changes.

-You can check the [release notes](https://github.com/felipenoris/Oracle.jl/releases) for a list of API changes between versions.

 ## Requirements

 * [Julia](https://julialang.org/) v1.0 or newer.